 “The person with a constructive off-the-job life nearly always is more successful than the person who lives in a dull, dreary home situation.”

-Then it is important to find the most favourable environment – associates, friends, workplace that will aid us in our quest for success.
+Then it is important to find the most favorable environment – associates, friends, workplaces that will aid us in our quest for success.

 Here are some ideas from the book on how to make your environment, make you successful: